 CLINICAL PRACTICUM TRAINING

 During their second year, students complete the clinical practicum portion of the program.
 Students must gain 500 hours of face to face clinical experience under the supervision of qualified supervisors, as well as 100 hours of supervision and 50 hours of additional professional development.

-The vast majority of clinical training is conducted in Spanish with Mexican clients in a variety of governmental and non-profit institutions throughout the city.
+The vast majority of clinical training is conducted in Spanish with Mexican clients in a variety of governmental and institutions throughout the city.
 Students also see clients at the California Clinic, a counseling and dialogue center housed at the Alliant Mexico City campus.
-Mexico City offers a wealth of diverse clinical opportunities, ranging from public and non-profit hospitals, non-profit clinics, religiously-affiliated clinics, correctional facilities, and other community-based organizations.
+Mexico City offers a wealth of diverse clinical opportunities, ranging from public and hospitals, clinics, religiously-affiliated clinics, correctional facilities, and other community-based organizations.